songyz2019/rs-fusion-datasets/README.md

 rs-fusion-datasets is a remote sensing data-fetcher and data-loader for joint classification of hyperspectral, LiDAR and SAR data. rs-fusion-datasets is a Python package that:
 1. Automatically downloads and load many multimodel remote sensing datasets (houston, muufl, trento, berlin, augsburg, etc.)
 2. Provides ready-to-use torch dataloaders
-3. Provides some utils for visulization, dataset spilit, etc.
+3. Provides utils for visulization, dataset spilit, benchmark, hsi to rgb, etc.

 ![screenshot](screenshot.jpg)

+> This project is still under development, API is not reiliable before v1.0.0.

 ## Datasets